 Pemetrexed and cisplatin chemotherapy

-pemetrexed and cisplatin.
-It is used to treat mesothelioma and some types of non-small cell lung cancer.
+Pemetrexed and cisplatin chemotherapy is a treatment used to treat mesothelioma and non-small cell lung cancer.

 How treatment is given